-For the balance of July we’ll be concentrating on the planet Mars, an object that simply cannot be missed now as it approaches a very close approach to the Earth on July 31st.
+For the remainder of July, we’ll be concentrating on the planet Mars, an object that simply cannot be missed now as it approaches very close to Earth on July 31st.
 Indeed, this will be the Summer of Mars.
 Just look low in the east-southeast sky on any clear, balmy evening soon after darkness falls and you’ll see a fiery yellow-orange “star” blazing brilliantly.

-Some people are going to call it a UFO, but of course it’s not.
+Some people may see the planet shining brightly and mistake it for a UFO, but of course it’s not.
 Any unusual close approach of Mars will loan itself to making it appear exceptionally brilliant and indeed, from now into the first week of September, Mars will outshine even Jupiter (the planet normally second in brightness only to Venus).

 NEW!
 2019 Farmers' Almanac